 The recent shooting deaths Wednesday at a Parkland Florida High School point to an even more extensive epidemic of killing children and innocent people.
 Our glorification of the military and the use of mechanized and industrial violence to solve conflicts is not new.
-But it has gotten tremendously worse: in fact, since post 9/11 it has become atrocious.
+But it has gotten tremendously worse.
+Since post 9/11, it has become atrocious.
 Our worship of military weapons, policy, and brutal vengeance of a dehumanized enemy has cultivated Parkland and Las Vegas shootings.

 Therefore it should come as no surprise Nikolas Cruz was arrested wearing a crimson JROTC sweatshirt.
 The military methods cultivated overseas have come back home.